Illinois Wastewater Surveillance System

 The Illinois Department of Public Health contracted with the Discovery Partners Institute (DPI), which is part of the University of Illinois System, in May 2021 to develop the Illinois Wastewater Surveillance System (IWSS) to monitor trends in SARS-CoV-2.

-The IWSS is funded by the Centers for Disease Control and Prevention (CDC).
-Data from the IWSS is shared with the CDC, which reports findings from all CDC funded wastewater surveillance programs from around several states across the nation via the National Wastewater Surveillance System.
+IWSS is funded through the Centers for Disease Control and Prevention (CDC) and participates in and submits wastewater data to the National Wastewater Surveillance System.
 Illinois and national data are publicly available through the CDC COVID Data Tracker, here: https://covid.cdc.gov/covid-data-tracker/#wastewater-surveillance.

 All 11 COVID-19 Regions in Illinois are represented in the IWSS.